raissaazaria/Network-Security/README.md

 ### 1. Install Python and Dependencies

 Ensure you have Python installed.
-Then, install the required packages:
+Then, install the required packages

 ### 2. Generate RSA Keys